Event Date & TimeClick the calendar icon to add events

-- Discuss special issues in the management of individuals with opioid use disorder and concurrent chronic pain.
+- Discuss special issues in the management of individuals with opioid use disorder and concurrent acute, chronic, and post-operative pain.

-- Identify special considerations in the management of the individual with opioid use disorder and hepatitis C and/or HIV.
+- Identify special considerations in the management of individuals with opioid use disorder and hepatitis C and/or HIV.

 - Formulate a practical approach to managing insomnia in the patient with opioid use disorder.

-- Discuss important safety considerations and formulate a practical approach to managing individuals with opioid use disorder who also abuse alcohol and/or benzodiazepines.
+- Discuss important safety considerations and formulate a practical approach to managing individuals with opioid use disorder who also abuse alcohol.

-- Implement and integrate safe preparation, documentation, and dispensing of methadone in pharmacy practice.
+- Implement and integrate safe preparation, documentation, and dispensing of methadone and buprenorphine/naloxone into pharmacy practice.

 Day 1 Agenda June 10: